 The branch oldstable contains

 The start.sh script together with some .ini files provides a shortcut to storing

 See the .ini files for details of parameters and flags used.

 flexfringe will output some .dot files.
 You can visualize them using the show.sh script or running dot explicitly

 $ dot -Tpdf file.dot -o outfile.pdf or $ ./show.sh final.dot

 You can checkout the latest version of flexfringe over at bitbucket.

 Is it fast?

-flexfringe is build both for extensability as well as speed of inference.
-While the core, its red-blue fringe state-merging algorithm is fast, calling complicated merge heurstics can be expensive and slow down the inference considerably.
+flexfringe is built both for extensibility as well as speed of inference.
+While the core, its red-blue fringe state-merging algorithm is fast, calling complicated merge heuristics can be expensive and slow down the inference considerably.
 The following graph shows a call profile running on a stamina competition problem containing software traces, using the overlap-driven heuristic.
-The heuristic itself is fairly inexpensive, but needs to check for overlapping transitions of all merge candidates.
+The heuristic itself is fairly inexpensive but needs to check for overlapping transitions of all merge candidates.
 As you can see, most time and calls are spent in the test_merge method.

 A more detailed guide is under preparation.